 Customer education is, quite simply, the process of educating your customers on how great your product or service is so that they can get the most out of it.
 It’s sometimes called a customer training program, but – whatever you call it – it’s a key driver of customer satisfaction – and customer success!

 Well, with 67% of consumers listing bad customer experience as one of their primary reasons for churning (and the cost of customer acquisition constantly rising), focusing on customer education can give you the edge you need to thrive in your industry.
 After all, if your product or service doesn’t work exactly as a user expects it to, there are plenty more brands out there that they can turn to.

 With customer education, you can create a win-win situation: your customers get the best out of your product or service, and in return you get a happy customer!
 So educating your customers is really a no-brainer.

 With all of the distractions that the internet has to offer, it can be difficult to capture and keep the attention of your customers.
 If you want to educate them on your product or service, you need to do it in the most succinct and engaging way possible, and it also needs to be cost-effective for you.
-There’s one tool that ticks all of those boxes:
+There’s one tool that ticks all of these boxes:

 Video is a popular, engaging form of content.
 It’s a quick and simple way for you to get your message across to customers, and it gives you a chance to entertain them while doing it!

-According to a recent study, 60% of consumers feel more positive about a brand after consuming content from it.
+According to a study from ImpactPlus, 60% of consumers feel more positive about a brand after consuming content from it.
 By using video as a way to educate your customers in the onboarding process, you’re giving them a great opportunity to feel positive about your brand from the word “Go!”

 We’ve already mentioned the most obvious benefits of using video for customer education: it’s engaging and it’s popular!
 But there are many more benefits to using video in your customer education programs, both for new and existing customers.